the-turing-way/the-turing-way/book/website/ethical-research/ethics-committees.md

 ---
 height: 500px
 name: ethics-committee-with-text
-alt: A female presenting person is walking into a path that leads to somewhere far with mountains.
+alt: A female-presenting person is walking into a path that leads to somewhere far with mountains.
 The path starts with a big banner that says “Research Ethics Committee”.
-At the beginning of the path, there is a male presenting person with a map, a backpack and a friendly face looking like they are ready to join the other person to embark on the research ethics committee journey.
-Past the first part of the path, there are a couple of booths, one with “Ethics Reviewers”, and another one further down with “ethics decision making” as the title of the booth.
-These represent the journey one goes through when getting into the research ethics committee processes.
+At the beginning of the path, there is a male-presenting person with a map, a backpack, glasses and a friendly face looking like they are ready to join the other person to embark on their research ethics committee journey.
+Next to the first part of the path, there are a couple of booths full of people, one with “Ethics Reviewers”, and another one further down with “Ethics Decision Making” as the title of the booth.
+These represent the journey one goes through when going through research ethics committee processes.
 ---
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```